-I switched the thermometer BC327 for a KTY sensor.
-This required a couple of changes which I altered in this clickable circuit diagram. circuit digitale thermometer aangepast KTY C sensor.
-In addition I had to change the values of a couple of resistors.
+In addition, I had to change the values of a couple of resistors.
 Not shown in the diagram, but I inserted a 10uF electrolytic capacitor parallel to the KTY thermometer between 9V+ and the end of the 1K resistor.
-This makes the transition of the displayed digits smoother.
+This makes the transition of the displayed digits a bit smoother.

 The LED version is usually constructed with the circuit ICL7107, which has a higher output current, but this circuit requires symmetrical stabilized power supply.
-Advantage of 7106 is a simple power supply without stabilization.
-The problem is solved by a low curren (1 mA) superbright display.
-7106 is also easier to salvage from something (like digital multimetr) than 7107.
-I will not discuss the 7107 here.
-Info on both those integrated circuits can be found in their datasheet.
+Advantage of ICL7106 is a simple power supply without stabilization.
+The problem is solved by a low current (1 mA) super bright display.

 The thermometer must be calibrated.
 Calibration is performed using the trimmer P1 and P2 in two steps.
-The first step is to set the zero using crushed ice (the ice and water mix).
-Set P2 approximately in the center.
-Probe (Transistor) Place in a waterproof container and dip into crushed ice (ice pieces in water).
-After stabilizing the set P1 and to display 00.0 °C. In the second step P2 is set according to a known temperature, preferably in boiling water at 100 °C. Alternatively the P2 setting can be made according to another thermometer at room temperature.
-For accurate setting you can use multiturn trimmers.
+The first step is to calibrate the zero degree using crushed ice (a mix of ice and water).
+After stabilizing set the P1 variable resistor to a display value of 00.0 °C. Secondly, expose the P2 variable resistor to boiling water at 100 °C. Adjust the setting such that the display reads 100.0 °C.